rainwoodman/autodiffblogentry/main.rst

 Unlike the partial support of Fourier Transforms, none of the three packages we surveyed (TensorFlow, Theono and autograd) recognizes these resampling window operators.
-Fully implementing these operators will remove the final barrier between a generic AD software and our cosmic initial condition problem.
+Fully implementing these operators will remove the main barrier between a generic AD software our cosmic initial condition problem.